WaqarZahour/waqarzahour.github.io/README.md

 ## About
 I have more than 7 year experience in the software industry.
-I am workaholic and polyglot like python, swift, and objc.
+I am workaholic and polyglot like Python, Swift, and Objc.
 Avid to explore new restaurant and enjoys good food.
 Loves to read books, watching movies and playing table tennis.

 ## Contributions

 Here are my contributions
 1. [Atm Interface](https://github.com/WaqarZahour/Atm-Machine)
 2. [Menu App](https://github.com/WaqarZahour/MenuApp)